biopmr/ModExo/experimental/referenceModel/readme.md

 Where X1, X2 and X3 are, respectively, angular position, angular velocity and angular acceleration.
 Although J, b and k could have a physical correspondence to Inertia, Dumping and Stiffness, because the process is discrete, they have no physical meaning and can be simply assumed as coefficients multiplying those variables.
 For that reason, those variables will be referred as the vector Ad = [ad0, ad1, ad2] = [J, b, k].
 Below are described the steps to find constants that will adjust J, b and k to the international standard.

-Our goal is to estimate a vector Ahat to find a vector W = [w0, w1, w2] such as Ad*W = Ahat.
+Our goal is to estimate a vector Ahat to find a vector W = [w0, w1, w2] such as Ad*times W = Ahat.

 #### Model Reference Tracking